Barbu Catargiu: Early life

 Barbu Catargiu was born on 26 October 1807 to Ștefan Catargiu, a political activist and Țița (Stanca) Văcărescu.
 He lived abroad in Paris from 1825 to 1834, where he studied law, history, and philosophy.
-He returned to Wallachia for a short time, and was a member of the Obsteasca Assembly of Wallachia.
+He returned to Wallachia for a short time and was a member of the National Assembly of Wallachia.
 An opponent of violence and armed revolution, he resumed his world travels during the Revolutions of 1848, working primarily as a journalist and making a documentary.

 Political life

 After his return to Romania, Catargiu entered political life as a firm conservative.
 He believed that evolution, rather than violent revolution was the best way to modernize the Government, and would give the fledgling Romania the best chance at unity.
 He also advocated an aristocratic republic as the best form of governance, clearly believing in guarding the power of the boyars.

 Catargiu was appointed to the position of minister of finances by Alexandru Ioan Cuza.
-He quickly gained acclaim for his oratorical skills, and became the focal point of the Conservative Party.
+He quickly gained acclaim for his oratorical skills and became the focal point of the Conservative Party.
 He did very little to actually organize the party, instead depending on his own charisma and ideals to give the party focus.
 Cuza, despite not agreeing with the conservative doctrine and even seeing Catargiu as an adversary of sorts, recognized his abilities and the power of his followers and chose Catargiu as prime minister of the newly formed union between Wallachia and Moldavia.

-On 15 February 1862, Catargiu was sworn in as the first prime minister of Romania, ruling from Bucharest.
+On 22 January 1862, Catargiu was sworn in as the first prime minister of Romania, ruling from Bucharest.
 As prime minister, Catargiu hoped to reorganize and simplify the administration.
 He formed four administrative divisions, two in what had been Wallachia and two in Moldavia.
-He placed the four divisions under the supervision of a minister of the interior, and unified the financial and judicial departments under the central government.
-Arguably the most important act of his rule was his order to begin a railroad in Moldavia that would link the two provinces and greatly aided unification.
+He placed the four divisions under the supervision of a minister of the interior and unified the financial and judicial departments under the central government.
+Arguably the most important act of his rule was his order to begin a railroad in Moldavia that would link the two provinces and greatly aid unification.
 He also continued his support for the "old order" and claimed that large estates were historically sanctioned and were solely the property of the boyars.
 He also clamped down on rioting in the cities, censored the press, and refused to allow large assemblies to meet.
 He denied the right of the people to meet on the Bucharest "Field of Liberty" to commemorate the Revolution of 1848, an act which garnered him much animosity.